guifigueiroa/spotippos_api/README.md

   `git clone https://github.com/guifigueiroa/spotippos_api.git`

-Enter the directory where you cloned the application and install all dependencies:
+Enter the directory where you cloned the application and install all dependencies running:

   `bundle install`

 Then run your application:

   `ruby spotippos_api.rb`

+By default your API will be accessible at `http://localhost:4567/`